 All of the features regarding display are mentioned in the review, go check that out if you don’t want to get in trouble after purchasing the product.

-Bigger storage means you can store large amount of trail tracks, can download greater maps, and keep the record for more time.
+Bigger storage means you can store a large number of trail tracks, can download greater maps, and keep the record for more time.

 Compatibility with Other Devices:

-Some watches are compatible with Windows, iOS, and Android operating system.
+Some watches are compatible with Windows, iOS, and Android operating systems.
 Some are only compatible with androids and some have limited features when connected with iOS.

 Some devices are only compatible with windows and have no connectivity.
 The only way to access their data is by a wire connected with a PC or laptop.

 Smart features in the GPS watch is a plus point.
 Listening to music while kayaking is definitely pleasing.